* Every time Don starts bickering with a lawyer. [[MoodWhiplash Until he starts getting mad, that is...]]

 --> ''(Beat)'' [David makes a face as a thought occurs to him, proceeds to take the script and walks off]

 --> '''David:''' Making a copy.
 First thing in the morning, I"m sending it to the director of the detention center!

-** Best part was both Colby running after him so he have the remaining pages to read and the fact that it may not have necessary: The real killer boast that prison will give him all the time he wants to make more scripts, he's crimes making the movie and him famous.
+** The best part was both Colby running after him so he can have back the remaining pages to read and the fact that it may not even be necessary: The real killer boasts that prison will give him all the time he wants to make more scripts, his crimes making the movie and him famous.

 * In "Pandora's Box," the Eppes household is broken into and Charlie tries all sorts of complicated math such as "Heterogeneous Poisson Process" to try to crack the case.
 In the end, the case is cracked when they track the GPS in Alan Eppes's stolen laptop.